Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s DTES Heart of the City Festival

 The annual Heart of the City Festival shares traditions, art forms and stories about Vancouver’s Downtown Eastside (DTES).
 Local organizations partner with the festival and help organize events such as readings, musical performances, galleries, talks and celebrations.

-The theme in 2023 was “Grounded in Community, Carrying it Forward.”
-This was a special year as it was the 20th anniversary of the festival and the 40th anniversary of Vancouver Moving Theatre which is one of the lead organizers of the festival.
+The theme last year was “Threads of Connections.”
+2025 is the 22nd anniversary of the festival, and the 42nd anniversary of Vancouver Moving Theatre which is one of the lead organizers of the festival.

-Vancouver Moving Theatre presented the festival in partnership with the Association of United Ukrainian Canadians, the Carnegie Community Centre, and several other community partners.
+Vancouver Moving Theatre presents the festival in partnership with the Association of United Ukrainian Canadians, the Carnegie Community Centre, and several other community partners.

 Festival Dates and Locations